teejas/betterjenkins/README.md

 `/controller/k8s_manifests` contains any K8s manifests the controller uses to create resources via the K8s API

-`/executor` contains all files related to the task executor, this includes a Dockerfile to build the executor image and a shell script which simply takes a task from the "tasks" SQL table and runs it
+`/executor` contains all files related to the task executor, this includes a Dockerfile to build the executor image and a Python script which simply takes a task from the "tasks" SQL table and runs it

 `/kustomize` contains K8s manifests to deploy the betterjenkins and Postgres servers